Last Updated on August 8, 2023

 When it comes to crafting and creating, the choice of fabric can greatly influence the outcome of your project.
 Two contenders in the world of felts, polyester and wool, offer distinct qualities and characteristics that cater to various creative endeavors.

-In this article, we’ll unravel the differences between polyester felt and wool felt, shedding light on their unique features and best-suited applications.
+Here, we’ll explore the differences between polyester felt and wool felt, shedding light on their unique features and best-suited applications.

 What is craft felt made of?